Sunset Boulevard (film): Plot

 At a mansion on Sunset Boulevard, police officers and photographers discover the body of Joe Gillis floating face down in the swimming pool.
 In a flashback, Joe relates the events leading to his death.

 Six months earlier, Joe, a down-on-his-luck screenwriter, tries to interest Paramount Pictures in a story he submitted.
 Script reader Betty Schaefer harshly critiques it, unaware that Joe is listening.
 Later, while fleeing from repo men seeking his car, Joe turns into the driveway of a seemingly deserted mansion inhabited by forgotten silent film star Norma Desmond.
+Eventually recognizing her, Joe says, "You're Norma Desmond.
+You used to be in silent pictures.
+You used to be big."
+Norma replies, "I am big, it's the pictures that got small!"

 Learning that Joe is a writer, Norma asks his opinion of a script she has written for a film about Salome.
 She plans to play the role herself in her return to the screen.
-Joe finds her script abysmal but flatters her into hiring him as a script doctor.
+Joe finds her script abysmal, but flatters her into hiring him as a script doctor.

 Joe moves into Norma's mansion at her insistence and sees that Norma refuses to believe that her fame has evaporated.
 Her butler, Max, secretly writes all of the fan mail she receives to maintain the illusion.
 At her New Year's Eve party, Joe realizes that she has fallen in love with him.
 He tries to let her down gently, but Norma slaps him and retreats to her room, distraught.
 Joe visits his friend Artie Green and again meets Betty, who thinks a scene in one of Joe's scripts has potential.
 When he phones Max to have him pack his things, Max tells him Norma has cut her wrists with his razor.
 Joe then returns to Norma, and their relationship becomes sexual.